Pie-IX Boulevard

 Pie-IX Boulevard (boulevard Pie-IX, pronounced [piˈnœf] in both English and French), named after Pope Pius IX, is a major boulevard in Montreal, Quebec, Canada.
 It runs for roughly 11 km in a northwest–southeast direction between Henri Bourassa Boulevard and Notre-Dame East.
 Pie-IX Boulevard runs past the Montreal Botanical Gardens and the Olympic Stadium.
 The boulevard forms part of Quebec Route 125.

 It traverses the boroughs of Mercier–Hochelaga-Maisonneuve, Rosemont–La Petite-Patrie, Villeray–Saint-Michel–Parc-Extension and Montréal-Nord.

 Transit

-Pie-IX metro station is located on and named for the street.
+metro station is located on and named for the street.

-The boulevard is serviced by the 139 Pie-IX regular service bus, and the reserved bus lane 439 rush hour bus.
+The boulevard is serviced by the 139 Pie-IX regular service bus, and the BRT reserved bus lane 439 bus.

 The Montréal-Nord commuter rail station is located on Pie-IX Boulevard.